Skip to Main Content

 • Kidney disease can cause a buildup of toxins in the blood, leading to a condition called uremia, which can make your cat's breath smell like ammonia or urine.
 If you suspect your cat has kidney disease, it's crucial to seek veterinary care immediately.

-• Diabetes can develop a sweet or fruity-smelling breath due to ketoacidosis, a severe condition resulting from uncontrolled blood sugar levels.
+• Diabetes can cause your cat to develop sweet or fruity-smelling breath due to ketoacidosis, a severe condition resulting from uncontrolled blood sugar levels.
 If your cat has bad breath, increased thirst, urination, or weight loss, consult your vet.

 • Liver disease can lead to a buildup of toxins in the blood, causing a foul odor in your cat's breath.
 Symptoms can include yellowing of the eyes and gums, lethargy, and loss of appetite.

-How to Get Rid of Cat Bad Breath
+How to Get Rid of Bad Breath in Cats

 Addressing the cause of your cat's bad breath is key to eliminating it.
 Here are some steps you can take: